mahnoorsohail1418-collab/Task-3-Heart-Disease-Prediction-DevelopersHub-Corporation-Description-/README.md

 The main objective of this task is to predict whether a person is at risk of heart disease based on health-related features.
 This is a critical task in healthcare analytics, where early detection can save lives.

-Specifically, this task focuses on:
-Cleaning and preprocessing the dataset to handle missing values and ensure numeric consistency.
+Specifically, this task focuses on:                                                                                                                                                                                1.Cleaning and preprocessing the dataset to handle missing values and ensure numeric consistency.
-Performing Exploratory Data Analysis (EDA) to identify trends, distributions, and correlations between features.
+2.Performing Exploratory Data Analysis (EDA) to identify trends, distributions, and correlations between features.
-Training a classification model (Logistic Regression) to predict heart disease risk.
+3.Training a classification model (Logistic Regression) to predict heart disease risk.
-Evaluating the model using accuracy, confusion matrix, and ROC-AUC score.
+4.Evaluating the model using accuracy, confusion matrix, and ROC-AUC score.
-Identifying the most important features affecting heart disease prediction.
+5.Identifying the most important features affecting heart disease prediction.

 Dataset Used
 Name: Heart Disease UCI Dataset
 Source: Kaggle Heart Disease UCI Dataset
 Samples: 303 patient records
 Features: 14 features including:
 Age
 Sex
 Chest Pain Type (cp)